Rock Sound

 Rock Sound is a British magazine that covers rock music.
 The magazine aims at being more "underground" and less commercial, while also giving coverage to better-known acts.
 It generally focuses on pop punk, post-hardcore, metalcore, punk, emo, hardcore, heavy metal and extreme metal genres of rock music, rarely covering indie rock music at all.
 The tag-line "For those who like their music loud, extreme and non-conformist" is sometimes used.
 Although primarily aimed at the British market, the magazine is also sold in Australia, Canada and the United States.

 History

 The British edition of Rock Sound was launched in March 1999 by the French publisher Editions Freeway.
 The magazine was bought out by its director, Patrick Napier, in December 2004.
-The magazines offices are in London.
+The magazines offices are in London and Paris.
 Separate titles with the same name have been published under the same umbrella company in France since 1993, and in Spain since 1998.